Finding the Universe

 Today, it is the world’s largest art museum, and is home to over 380,000 objects, with 35,000 on display at any one time.
 Highlights include the Mona Lisa and the Venus de Milo, but as you would imagine, there’s a great deal to see here.
 In fact, you could probably spend a full day (or more!) just exploring the Louvre.

-You can them from the official site here, or from this site.
-Alternatively you can take advantage of a Paris City Pass, a Paris Pass, or the Paris Museum Pass, all of which include skip the line access to the Louvre as well as a number of other attractions, however see the note below about reserving your entry time.
+Alternatively, you can take advantage of a Paris Museum Pass, which includes skip the line access to the Louvre as well as a number of other attractions, however see the note below about reserving your entry time.

-Note that in the busy times, which tend to be the summer periods especially, the Louvre gets very busy.
-In summer 2019, there were multiple days when the museum actually sold out, and only holders of advance purchase tickets or timed reservations were able to enter the museum.
+Note that in the busy times, which tend to be the summer periods especially, the Louvre gets very busy, and it’s recommended that you purchase a ticket online in advance to avoid disappointement.

-If you have a Paris Pass or Paris Museum Pass, you must reserve your entry online on the official website.
-This is mandatory for holders of these passes in order to guarantee entry., and we highly recommend you do this in advance.
+If have a Paris Museum Pass, you must reserve your entry online on the official website.
+This is mandatory for pass holders in order to guarantee entry, and we highly recommend you do this in advance.
 If you do not reserve your slot in advance, you are not guaranteed entry even with the pass.

 For more on the various pass options in Paris, check out the section further on in the post on saving money during your time in Paris to make sure you get the right option for you.